 \subsection{Gaussian Process (GP)}

 Both the function~$f(\mb{a})$ and the safety constraints~$g_i(\mb{a})$ in~\cref{sec:problem_statement} are unknown \textit{a priori}.
 We use GPs as a nonparametric model to approximate these unknown functions over their common domain~$\mathcal{A}$.
-In the following, we focus on a single function, the performance function, but will extend this model to multiple functions in order to represent both performance and constraints of~\cref{sec:multi_gps}.
+In the following, we focus on a single function, the performance function.
+We extend this model to multiple functions in order to represent both performance and constraints in~\cref{sec:multi_gps}.

-GPs are a popular choice for nonparametric regression in machine learning, where the goal is to find an approximation of a nonlinear map,~${f(\mb{a}): \mathcal{A} \mapsto \mathbb{R}}$, from an input vector~${\mb{a} \in \mathcal{A} }$ to the function value~$f(\mb{a})$.
-This is accomplished by assuming that function values $f(\mb{a})$, associated with different values of $\mb{a}$, are random variables and that any finite number of these random variables have a joint Gaussian distribution depending on the values of~$\mb{a}$~\cite{Rasmussen2006Gaussian}.
+GPs are a popular choice for nonparametric regression in machine learning, where the goal is to find an approximation of a nonlinear map,~${f(\mb{a}): \mathcal{A} \to \mathbb{R}}$, from an input vector~${\mb{a} \in \mathcal{A} }$ to the function value~$f(\mb{a})$.
+This is accomplished by assuming that the function values $f(\mb{a})$, associated with different values of $\mb{a}$, are random variables and that any finite number of these random variables have a joint Gaussian distribution~\citep{Rasmussen2006Gaussian}.

-For the nonparametric regression, we need to define a prior mean function and a covariance function,~$k(\mb{a}, \mb{a}')$, which defines the covariance of any two function values,~$f(\mb{a})$ and $f(\mb{a}')$, ${\mb{a}, \mb{a}' \in \mathcal{A}}$.
+A GP is parameterized by a prior mean function and a covariance function~$k(\mb{a}, \mb{a}')$, which defines the covariance of any two function values~$f(\mb{a})$ and $f(\mb{a}')$, ${\mb{a}, \mb{a}' \in \mathcal{A}}$.
 The latter is also known as the kernel.
 In this work, the mean is assumed to be zero, without loss of generality.
 The choice of kernel function is problem-dependent and encodes assumptions about smoothness and rate of change of the unknown function.
-A review of potential kernels can be found in~\cite{Rasmussen2006Gaussian}.
-More information about the kernels used in this paper can be found in~\cref{sec:results}.
+A review of potential kernels can be found in~\citep{Rasmussen2006Gaussian} and more information about the kernels used in this paper is given in~\cref{sec:results}.